HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                            \_______ physical page ___/\__ page ofs ___/
 ```

-Address translation is enabled for every non-zero segment Id.
-For segment zero, the 32 bit offset portion represents a the physical address.
-The maximum memory size is 4 Gbytes.
+Address translation is separately enabled for code and data translation.
+When translation is disabled, the address is the offset directly mapping to the physical address range with the segment part ignored.
+Segment zero has a special role.
+Hardware must guarantee that a virtual address with a zero segment, e.g. *0x0.0x500* will also directly map to the physical address specified by the offset.
+The maximum physical memory size that can be reached this way is 4 GBytes.
+The architecture does not preclude supporting a larger physical address range though.
+A translation buffer hardware could allow for a larger physical address range beyond 4BBytes.
+This physical memory is however only reachable when translation is enabled.

 ### Access Control